ORNL/AdditiveFOAM/docs/installation.md

 ```
 spack `develop` is currently required.

-### Spack installation with external modules
+### Spack installation with existing compiler/dependencies

-If you are installing OpenFOAM through spack, some configuration is needed to enable spack to use external modules, which is common on HPC systems.
-For OpenFOAM, this is largely needed for the C++ compiler and MPI dependencies, which are both generally available as preconfigured modules that can be loaded for functionality that has been configured for a specific HPC system.
-While module versions and names may vary from system to system, this example provides a template for configuring spack on your system.
+Configuration of spack is needed to use external dependencies, which is common on HPC systems.
+The dependency could be an existing installation of OpenFOAM or the C++ compiler and MPI dependencies needed by OpenFOAM.
+On HPC systems, it is possible that all or a subset of these dependencies have already been installed as system modules that may have configurations specific to the HPC system.
+This example uses system modules for `openmpi` and `gcc` as the existing dependencies and assumes that `spack install additivefoam` will also need to install the spack `openfoam-org` dependency.
+A similar procedure could be used for configuring any existing compilers/dependencies for use with your installation of spack.

-First, the desired system compiler needs to be added to the spack compiler configuration.
+First, the desired compiler needs to be added to the spack compiler configuration.

 ```shell
 module load gcc/8.1.0
 spack compiler add $(dirname $(which gcc))
 ```

-Second, you must get the location prefix of the OpenMPI installation by copying the output of the below command.
+Second, you must get the location prefix of the MPI installation.

 ```shell
 module load openmpi/3.1.5